-Storms rattle central Alabama; forecasters warn of tornadoes
+Storms hit South in prelude to tornado threat later Sunday

 MONTGOMERY, Ala.
-(AP) — High winds, hail and heavy rain pounded parts of Alabama on Sunday, as forecasters warned residents to brace for possible tornadoes and flooding later in the day.
+(AP) — High winds, hail and heavy rain pounded parts of Alabama on Sunday, as forecasters warned residents to brace for possible tornadoes and flooding later in the day across a wide swatch of the southern United States.

-More than 24,000 customers were without electricity on Sunday, according to www.poweroutage.us.
+More than 24,000 customers were without electricity early Sunday, according to www.poweroutage.us.

 It was the second Sunday in a row that the South was hit with severe weather.

-The National Weather Service on Sunday said four Alabama counties were under a flash flood warning until 11 a.m. local time because of heavy rain: Bibb, Chilton, Coosa and Shelby.
-Local media reported high winds had uprooted trees and left blankets of hail on the ground in some areas.
+Four Alabama counties were under a flash flood warning until 11 a.m. local time because of heavy rain: Bibb, Chilton, Coosa and Shelby, the National Weather Service said.
+High winds had uprooted trees and left blankets of hail on the ground in some areas, the National Weather Service reported.

-“Two to three inches of rain has already fallen and an additional one to two inches is possible,” The agency said on its website.
+“Two to three inches of rain has already fallen and an additional one to two inches is possible,” the agency said on its website.

-The agency said strong tornadoes were a possibility for parts of Louisiana, Mississippi and Alabama on Sunday.
+A second wave of storms is expected to develop Sunday afternoon and bring the risk of strong tornadoes into the evening, the National Weather Service said.
+Large twisters were a possibility for parts of Louisiana, Mississippi and Alabama.

+A zone from the Texas-Louisiana line that extends eastward across the southern parts of Mississippi, Alabama and into Georgia will be at greatest risk of severe weather and tornadoes, the national Storm Prediction Center projected.
+The area is home to more than 5 million people and includes cities such as Jackson, Mississippi; Montgomery, Alabama; and Macon, Georgia.

 A swath of damaging winds and a continued tornado threat will also extend across Georgia and parts of South Carolina through Sunday night.

 The storm threat comes a week after Easter storms pounded the Deep South.
 The National Weather Service said more than 100 tornadoes struck the South that Sunday and Monday.
 Officials said at least 36 people were killed in the two-day outbreak of storms.